 Lean turkey can easily get dry if overcooked so you might be apprehensive about using it in a set-it-and-forget-it slow cooker recipe but the crock of the slow cooker and thick marinara sauce create the perfect environment for sealing in moisture.
 The result is perfectly juicy and flavorful meatballs perfect for pasta, sub sandwiches, and whatever else you can dream up.
 Of course, these slow cooker turkey meatballs in marinara sauce pair perfectly with pasta like spaghetti but there are many other ways to enjoy them.
 I used Rao's classic marinara sauce for this recipe and had the meatballs for workweek lunches with side salads.
 Another yummy option is to use a spicy sauce like fra diavalo and serve the meatballs over sweet potato spirals for a sweet and spicy play on spaghetti and meatballs.

-These slow cooker turkey meatballs in marinara sauce are a great way to sneak in extra veggies if you have picky eaters or just need to trick yourself. 🙂 You can easily add carrots, kale, etc. to your preference AND this recipe doubles beautifully if you need to make a larger portion.
-If you’re looking for more ground turkey recipes, you’ve come to the right blog.
-I pretty much use ground turkey and chicken exclusively in place of ground beef and have a bunch of delicious (and easy) recipes for you on the Mains page like this spicy chipotle skillet meal and this easy sheet pan turkey meatloaf dinner.
+- If you're looking for more ground turkey recipes, you've come to the right blog.
+I pretty much use ground turkey and chicken exclusively in place of ground beef and have a bunch of delicious (and easy) recipes like this spicy chipotle skillet meal and this easy sheet pan turkey meatloaf dinner.
 You should definitely peep those.

 Let me know if you have any go-to recipes I should put a spin on or if you want to see more meal ideas like these slow cooker turkey meatballs in marinara sauce.
 As always, thanks for reading!